President: Dr. Laurie Betito

 , Ph.D

 Dr. Betito is a clinical psychologist with a specialty in sexuality, and has been a practicing psychotherapist for over 30 years.
 Her professional activities and experiences are diverse.
 Eighteen years ago, she began a career in radio when, as a co-host, she joined the team of MIX 96 in Montreal; a station that broke barriers when it introduced a call-in show (The Love Line), airing once per week, all about sex and relationships.
 In 1999, she joined CJAD 800 with her own talk show (this time nightly), once again focused on sex and relationships.
 This show, “PASSION”, has soared to take the number one position in its time slot, and it is the only show of its kind on Montreal airwaves.
 Her television appearances are also quite numerous.
 Laurie has appeared across Canada, on the weekly show EROS (The Life Channel) as the Sex Expert, as well as on MenTV where she hosted the show “LET’S TALK SEX”.
 She has appeared frequently on various television programs, including news segments, both as a commentator, and as a regular “sexpert”, and is an accredited member of ACTRA.
 Laurie has had regular features in national magazines such as MENZ MAGAZINE and MUM MAGAZINE and has published several academic papers.
 She is affiliated with the Montreal General Hospital’s Human Sexuality Unit, and is a senior member of their specialized team.
 Laurie continues to lecture extensively in Montreal and across North America.
 She has also presented two TEDx talks and is the author of The Sex Bible For People Over 50, which addresses a myriad of physical, emotional, and social changes that can affect couples who are 50 and over.

 Vice-President: Tanya D’Amours

-Tanya D’Amours completed a Master’s degree in Community Psychology at Wilfrid Laurier University and a Bachelor’s degree with a specialization in Psychology and a minor in Interdisciplinary Studies of Sexuality at Concordia University.
+Tanya D’Amours completed a Master’s degree in Community Psychology at Wilfrid Laurier University and a Bachelor’s degree in Psychology with a minor in Interdisciplinary Studies of Sexuality at Concordia University.
 She is currently a Research and Knowledge Mobilization Coordinator at the Douglas Institute for Mental Health.
 Her passion is working to empower communities to help them make healthy, well informed choices.